 At this point, you can cover the headboard with a piece of plain white sheeting secured with staples along the back of the headboard.
 This provides a layer of lining that may also make it easier to change your decorative fabric in the future without disturbing the foam or batting underneath.

-Once you have about 12” of the top stapled, switch to the bottom edge.
-Smooth the fabric around the wood and staple several places on the bottom edge.
+- Once you have about 12” of the top stapled, switch to the bottom edge.
+Smooth the fabric around the wood and staple in several places on the bottom edge.
 Continue working in sections along the top and bottom.
-This might be a good time to lift up the headboard and check your progress before stapling the sides.
+Lift up the headboard and check your progress before stapling the sides.

-If everything looks good, set it down and begin to secure the fabric to the sides, folding over the outer sides and staple the fabric to the back.
+- Secure the fabric to the sides, folding over the outer sides and stapling the fabric to the back.
 Make sure the corners (if you have any) look neat and tidy from the front.

 Attach the Legs and Secure to the Wall

-Cover the 2 leg pieces of wood with lining or decorative fabric, stapling to the back of the leg.
+Cover the two leg pieces of wood with lining or decorative fabric, stapling the fabric to the back of the leg.